Meet Taylor Conroy: a fire-fighter turned real estate agent turned social entrepreneur with an infectious zest for life, meditation and surfing.

-We caught up with him after MATTER to grab a few more details on his extraordinary life, as well as some serious food for thought from his unshaking moral compass.
+We caught up with him after MATTER, brought to you by Tourism Australia, to grab a few more details on his extraordinary life, as well as some serious food for thought from his unshaking moral compass.

 Before you turned to philanthropy, you were a millionaire real estate agent.
 What was it that inspired you to change direction so dramatically?

 What got me on that path was listening to what gave me the most joy.
 When I was in real estate, my favourite time of the month was when I would give away the 10 per cent of my profit.
 I would often give it to the Women’s Centre or the eating disorder clinic because someone close to me has gone through an eating disorder.
 It was so fulfilling and it felt amazing.
 Even though it was scary and definitely far from any work I had typically done before, it felt right, and it keeps feeling right.

 Your first social enterprise, Change Heroes, mobilised 15,000 people from 80 countries to fund hundreds of schools, water projects, libraries, girls’ scholarships and more for 20,000 people… And raised nearly four million dollars!
 Where did the idea for this come from, and how did you start putting it into action?

 I was at an event called WE Day put on for 10,000 youths aged 12 to 15 who are obsessed with doing social good.
 There was a lot of talk about funding schools.
 It got me thinking, and I texted a friend of mine, saying, “Hey, if you throw in $5000, I’ll throw in $5000 and we’ll build a school together – isn’t that cool?”